There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) a theory examination and (2) a seminar presentation.
+Indicative assessments in this unit are as follows: (1) a theory examination and (2) a seminar presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)